Floflis/docs-source/docs/installing.md

 Soon, you will can upgrade Floflis DNA to Floflis Core, and will be magic when you use `CJDNS/Yggdrasil` + `Dat protocol/IPFS` using your Nintendo Ethernet/WiFi connection!

-Please note the ideal version for GC/Wii (Floflis Substratum, graphical evolution of Floflis Core), isn't yet available, but soon you will can upgrade Floflis DNA.
-For Nintendo Wii, Floflis Base (evolution of Floflis Substratum) may be the ideal.
+Please note the ideal version for GC/Wii (Floflis Grass, graphical evolution of Floflis Core), isn't yet available, but soon you will can upgrade Floflis DNA.
+For Nintendo Wii, Floflis Base (evolution of Floflis Grass) may be the ideal.

 ##### Wii U